USA City Games’ Team Members

 Home Office Team

-Don Janklow has a brutally honest yet endearing business style and is an unstoppable force in creating and executing corporate marketing strategies and developing sponsorship activation programs.
-Janklow’s company spearheaded marketing and sales for the L.A.
+Don Janklow is an unstoppable force in creating and executing corporate marketing strategies and developing sponsorship activation programs.
+Janklow’s eponymous company spearheaded marketing and sales for the L.A.
 Marathon for 20 years.
 Additionally, he has created successful marketing programs for events such as the Indy 500 and NASCAR.
-Making quality and corporate level opportunities available to any sized business has become his signature.
-Fearless and visionary, Don is a reckoning force to motivate decision makers, drive sales and elevate project potentials.
-His ahead-of-his-time thinking has created significant success stories (e.g. finding and managing the legendary comedian Andy Kaufman, working with and promoting Joe Namath, the Bee Gees, Vera Wang and other high profile celebrities and companies).
-Don’s newest quest is leveraging sports through the USA City Games to help youth improve their lives.
+Making quality corporate level opportunities available to any sized business has become his signature, as is his knack for motivating decision makers, driving sales and elevating project potentials.
+Out-of-the-box thinking is how he got his start.
+He is also known for discovering and managing the legendary comedian Andy Kaufman, worked with and promoted Joe Namath, the Bee Gees, Vera Wang and other high profile celebrities and companies).
+Don’s latest quest is to empower youth through the USA City Games and the competition and ongoing programs it will provide.

 Nick Davidson, USACG Sports Co-Chair